7 Best Yamaha Acoustic Guitars (2023) At Every Price

 Without a doubt, this is one of the most unique acoustic guitars on the market.
 It’s lightweight, offers feedback free performance when amplified, and allows for truly silent practice, something those who live with others will absolutely appreciate.

-If you’re looking for a statement guitar, the Yamaha SLG200s Silent Guitar will absolutely fit the bill.
+If you’re looking for a statement guitar, the Yamaha SLG200S Silent Guitar will absolutely fit the bill.
 The body shape would probably be best described as electric Spanish, in silhouette alone if nothing else.
 The body and neck are both made from mahogany.
 Despite the fact that there was no top and no back, we found it to be very sturdily built.

 The neck was topped off with a lovely rosewood fretboard.
-The fretwork was also solid, with nice smooth edges, and a decent polish on the crowns.
+The fretwork was also solid, with nice smooth edges and a decent polish on the crowns.

-It was equipped with an SRT pickup system with on board EQ, and also featured an under saddle piezo.
-This let us blend more natural sounding acoustic tones with the powered pickup to create some really nice tonal textures.
+It was equipped with an SRT pickup system with onboard EQ, and also featured an under-saddle piezo.
+This let us blend more natural-sounding acoustic tones with the powered pickup to create some really nice tonal textures.

 Another unique feature of this guitar is that it can break down to fit into the compact gig bag it comes with.
-This means it can actually fit into the overhead bin of an airplane, great news for those who like to travel with their guitars.
+This means it can actually fit into the overhead bin of an airplane.
+Great news for those who like to travel with their guitars.

 Best 12 String